Please use the menu below to navigate to any article section:

-It also, therefore, has some of the most sought-after beachside suburbs.
+And this means it has some of the most sought-after beachside suburbs in the country.

-The great thing about these suburbs from both a lifestyle and an investment perspective is the fact that they are landlocked.
+The great thing about these suburbs, from both a lifestyle and an investment perspective, is the fact they are landlocked.

-That is, there is no opportunity to add supply to the mix.
+Which means there is no opportunity to increase their supply of property.

-There may be some free-standing homes that get transformed into duplexes, or some may be zoned for conversion into apartments.
+Sure, some free-standing homes may get transformed into duplexes, or some areas may be rezoned for conversion into apartments.

-But overall, these suburbs can’t have thousands of new properties added to supply the same way an outer-suburb master-planned community can.
+But overall, the limited land availability in these suburbs means they cannot accommodate thousands of new properties like an outer-suburb master-planned community can.

-• Close to the beach – a resource and attraction that never goes out of favour.
+- Close proximity to the beach – a resource and attraction that never goes out of favour.

 Now, these suburbs don’t come cheap.

-But between the laid-back lifestyle, spectacular views and huge capital growth potential, you may come to the conclusion that they’re definitely worth it.
+But between the laid-back lifestyle, spectacular views and significant capital growth potential, you’ll likely come to the conclusion that they’re worth the extra investment.

-We’re counting down the 10 best beach suburbs in Harbour city.
+To help, we’re counting down the 10 best beach suburbs in the Harbour City.

-Whether you’re a local looking for a new home or a tourist hoping to experience the best Sydney has to offer, you’ll find some of the best suburbs we have to offer on this list.
+So whether you’re a local looking for a new home or are a tourist hoping to experience the best Sydney has to offer, this list will give you some of the best suburbs we have to offer.

 Which one will take out the number 1 spot?